It really depends on your tastes, even in Hobart there are a few different styles of nightclub.

 If you're looking for a bit more of a mainstream feel, the Observatory down on the waterfront and Curlys are for you (info mentioned above by other posters :)

 And a very, very smooth jazz bar, Baraki in North Hobart is an excellent place for a change of pace.
-The jazz doesn't usually finish til 1-2am, and it's always jumping :) over 6 years ago
+The jazz doesn't usually finish til 1-2am, and it's always jumping :) almost 7 years ago